ace-bibabo/TraceCrypt/README.md

-# Verbose-Fishstick Protocol
+# TraceCrypt Protocol

 ## Introduction

-The **Verbose-Fishstick Protocol** is an intentionally flawed protocol 🦠 which used to track close contacts securely, it uses  privacy and security measures through cryptographic techniques 🔒.
+The **TraceCrypt Protocol** is an intentionally flawed protocol 🦠 which used to track close contacts securely, it uses  privacy and security measures through cryptographic techniques 🔒.
 Despite its imperfections, this protocol shows a little bit tech skills lol.

 ## Protocol Overview